HiteshRepo/gpt-script-tool/README.md

 To add a new tool:
 1. Create the `.gpt` file in the appropriate `tools/` subdirectory
-2. Add a Makefile target in `config/Makefile`
+2. Add a Makefile target in `Makefile`
 3. Update documentation in `docs/`
 4. Test with sample data